kafiln/salat-cli/README.md

 # Salat [![npm version](https://badge.fury.io/js/salat.svg)](https://badge.fury.io/js/salat)

+PLEASE SUPPORT THIS REPO WITH A STAR ⭐🌟💫

 ## Description

-> Daily prayer time in all the cities in [Morocco](https://www.google.com/search?q=morocco) :morocco:, directly in your terminal, at the tip of your fingers
+> Daily prayer time in all the cities in [Morocco](https://www.google.com/search?q=morocco) , directly in your terminal, at the tip of your fingers

 **A stupid simple Command line utility to get the daily prayers time for all the citiy in Morocco**